pablo-meier/Pablog/posts/2018-04-17-stories-vs-reality-making-hopes.md

 </div>

-_The Verge_ has [a great rundown of the One Laptop Per Child][1] initiative that got a lot of press in the mid-late aughts, with what worked and what failed.
+_The Verge_ has [a great rundown of the One Laptop Per Child][1] initiative that got a lot of press in the mid-late aughts, with what worked (not much) and what failed.

 > “We really believe we can make literally hundreds of millions of these